-Facebook, Twitter, Google +, LinkedIn, Pinterest “ We live in an age of social media networks.
-For marketers, ignoring the shift from brands telling a story to consumers, to consumers telling a brands story is dangerous.
+Facebook, Twitter, LinkedIn, Pinterest.
+We live in an age of social media networks.
+For marketers, ignoring the shift from brands telling a story to consumers, to consumers telling a brand’s story is dangerous.

 The worlds of public relations and marketing have merged.
 Now, the story brands tell on websites and social media networks garner the attention of the public.
 Reporters turn to Twitter to find the latest topics of conversation.
-Consumers turn to peers on social media networks to find more information about a product or service.
+Consumers turn to peers on social media networks to find more information about a brand name, product, or service.

 Companies large and small make mistakes.
 It’s human to err.
 You have humans working at your company, managing your customer service and marketing, so it’s natural that some things will fall through the cracks here and there.

-The first thing you must do when you notice a mistake is apologize.
+The first thing you must do when you notice a mistake is to apologize.

 Take the complaint offline as soon as possible.